 Dr. Dale is an international speaker who has published over 50 papers in top journals on medical decision making, behavioral economics, quality of life, and frailty assessment in older adults, particularly those with cancer.
 He and his team have shown the important role emotions like anxiety play in medical decisions for older adults.
 He has received grants from the National Institute on Aging (NIA), National Cancer Institute (NCI), American Cancer Society, and the Foundation of Informed Medical Decision Making.
 With NIH funding, he has co-led a series of national conferences with international experts on geriatric-oncology.
 He is a co-investigator for the National Social Life, Health, and Aging Project (NSHAP), a survey and biomeasure collection on the health, well-being, and social life of over 3,000 older adults.

-- Click here for video-recording of the 2016 Bishop Lecture
+- Click here for the video recording of the 2016 Bishop Lecture.